 It’s a fine line between being an advocate for your child and being called something else (use your imagination).

 You will always get more flies with honey.

-Set deadlines for things to get done and stick to them (both for yourself and for the school)
+Set deadlines for things to get done and stick to them (both for yourself and for school staff)

-Especially in elementary school, talk to the other families, be open about your child’s autism diagnosis or other diversability.
+Especially in elementary school, talk to other families, be open about your child’s autism diagnosis or other diverse abilities.
 Trying to hide it doesn’t benefit anyone; it just makes other children think your child is “odd.”

 Keep all emails and communication.
 I prefer emails because there is a record of it, unlike a telephone conversation.
 If you have a telephone conversation, write some notes during or after it.

-Find out if your district has a committee or a portion of their PAC (Parent Advisory Committee) devoted to students with diversabilities.
+Find out if your district has a committee or a portion of their PAC (Parent Advisory Committee) devoted to students with diverse abilities.

 Go up the chain of command.
-Ask for answers from the Teacher & Resource Teacher first, then Vice Principal, then principal then go up the chain, Assistant Superintendent, Superintendent.
+Ask for answers from the Teacher & Resource Teacher first, then Vice Principal, then Principal.
+Afterwards would be the Assistant Superintendent and Superintendent.

 Don’t’ forget about School Trustees.
 These are elected officials, and they are here to represent you and your family.
 Get them to hold the district accountable if you don’t like a decision.

 Don’t expect a phone call returned or email response the same day.
 Remember, the school staff are busy too.
 I would generally say if you haven’t heard anything after 48 hours (not including weekends), it is time to follow-up.